TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/OverviewOfUsers/Index.rst

 Backend Users Module
 ====================

-The :guilabel:`SYSTEM > Backend users` module offers a convenient way of working with backend users and groups.
+The :guilabel:`System > Backend users` module offers a convenient way of working with backend users and groups.
 It provides a list of both users and groups.
 The users list can be searched and filtered.